pavelbrn/Bash_Scripts/squirrel_CLI/Readme.md

 Squirrel is a command line interface app that sets up your custom work environment.
 This command line interface app was inspired by my two previous bash scripts, I decided to redo both of the bash scripts using python for training purposes.
-This is also a CLI app that I personally use or a regular basis.
+This is also a CLI app that I personally use on a regular basis.

 For now this CLI app has three functions:
 1) Create a custom alias on your Linux system.